-UVic AERO is a group of approximately 45 engineering students that design, build and test Unmanned Aerial Systems (UAS’s).
+UVic AERO is a group of students that design, build and test Unmanned Aerial Systems (UAS).
 A UAS is a system comprised of an Unmanned Aerial Vehicle (UAV), a ground control station, and a system that communicates between the two.
-AERO competes annually in the Unmanned Systems Canada Student competition against other Canadian universities.
+AERO competes annually in the Aerial Evolution Canada Student competition against other Canadian Universities.

-AERO’s ultimate goal is to give students experience working in the quickly growing industry of aerial robotics.
-Members learn to apply practical skills as they design and create software, circuit boards, mechanical devices, and airframes, all while working in a large team of students from many different disciplines.
+AERO’s ultimate goal is to provide students with the opportunity to gain experience working in the fast-growing industry of aerial robotics.
+Members learn to apply practical skills as they design and create software, circuit boards, mechanical devices, and airframes, all while working in a large team of students across many different disciplines

 UVic AERO is run by a team of passionate students who dedicate their time to improving the field of aeronautical research and the community that they live in.
 AERO’s main objectives are: